Advertising and promotions managers held about 28,000 jobs in 2021. The largest employers of advertising and promotions managers were as follows:

 Work Experience in a Related Occupation

-Advertising, promotional, and marketing managers typically have work experience in advertising, marketing, promotions, or sales.
-For example, many managers are former sales representatives; purchasing agents; buyers; or product, advertising, promotions, or public relations specialists.
+Advertising, promotions, and marketing managers typically have work experience in advertising, marketing, promotions, or sales.
+For example, many managers are former sales representatives; buyers or purchasing agents; or public relations specialists.

 Advertising and promotions manager typically have an interest in the Creating and Persuading interest areas, according to the Holland Code framework.
 The Creating interest area indicates a focus on being original and imaginative, and working with artistic media.
 The Persuading interest area indicates a focus on influencing, motivating, and selling to other people.